doerthe/eye/README.md

 ### Architecture and design

+EYE supports Multi-Agent Generic reasoning with Mutual proof Assistance
-Here are the layers of the EYE stack:
+also called [MAGMA](http://github.com/josd/fluid/tree/master/magma) and here are the layers of the EYE stack:
 <img src="http://josd.github.io/images/EYE-stack.png" width="50%" height="50%" alt="EYE-stack"/>

 This is what the basic EAM (Euler Abstract Machine) does in a nutshell: